elan-ev/tobira/docs/CONTRIBUTING.md

 - Documentation improvements
 - Bug reports and patch reviews

-If you plan on writing a larger patch or implemeting a larger feature, please get in touch with us first!
+If you plan on writing a larger patch or implementing a larger feature, please get in touch with us first!
 That way, we can coordinate and avoid us rejecting a pull request you put significant time into.